omahs/umee/README.md

 cp <path-to-umeed-binary> ~/.umee/cosmovisor/genesis/bin
 ```

-- For the usual use of `cosmovisor`, we recommend setting theses env variables
+- For the usual use of `cosmovisor`, we recommend setting these env variables

 ```shell
 export DAEMON_NAME=umeed